zoesimmons03/Clothing-diver/README.md

 # SQL-Practice
-Hi welcome to an epic exploration of a dataset i have not yet deicded on but will be added soon!
+Hi welcome to an epic exploration of a dataset I have yet to deicde on/add but big things coming soon...
 Hurray!!